nih-fmrif/NIMH_repro_2017_03/_episodes/01-layers-of-computing.md

 many other programs running, some of them are designed to provide you with an easy way to interact.

-# Boxed Text
-Bash vs. IPython
+> ## Bash and tcsh shell vs. IPython
+>

-We'll be working almost exclusively in the IPython shell in this course.
+> We'll be working almost exclusively in the IPython shell in this course.
-IPython provides an easy way to explore and interact with your data that leverages the power of the Python programming language.
-The Bash shell is an extremely versatile tool designed to allow you to control and interact with files and your computer more generally.
-You've likely had exposure to Bash (or it's close cousin, tcsh) if you've used analysis packages like AFNI, FSL, and FreeSurfer.
-The Bash shell is a [great thing to learn](https://swcarpentry.github.io/shell-novice/), but we want to focus on teaching you reproducible computing concepts without getting bogged down in the syntax of too many different languages.
+> IPython provides an easy way to explore and interact with your data that
+> leverages the power of the Python programming language.
+The Bash shell is an
+> extremely versatile tool designed to allow you to control and interact with
+> files and your computer more generally.
+You've likely had exposure to Bash (or
+> it's close cousin, tcsh) if you've used analysis packages like AFNI, FSL, and
+> FreeSurfer.
+The Bash shell is a [great thing to
+> learn](https://swcarpentry.github.io/shell-novice/), but we want to focus on
+> teaching you reproducible computing concepts without getting bogged down in the
+> syntax of too many different languages.

-> # Draw your stack
+> ## Draw your stack
 >
 > Draw a diagram to illustrate how the programs and computers listed below relate to one another.
 >